-1).
-All arts uses shall make application to the Village Planning Board for approval.
-The application shall include preparation of the site plan application form as well as preparation of a plan showing:

-a).
-A survey of the property.

-b).
-Location of the building, accessory buildings, driveways, parking areas, c).
-Outdoor work location (if any), fencing, screening, storage of materials, etc.

-d).
-A description of the work to be performed, hours of operation, number of employees, method of sale of products.

-2).
-The Planning Board shall determine if the site or building is appropriate to accommodate the proposed arts use and that it will not interfere or impact the public health, safety and welfare of the neighborhood.

-3).
-The review shall be based on the criteria in this ordinance and the Village Site

-Plan/ Development Regulations.

-4).
-The Planning Board may approve, deny or approve with conditions any arts application.

-5).
+- 1).
+All arts uses shall make an application to the Village Planning Board for approval.
+The application shall include preparation of the site plan application form as well as preparation of a plan showing: - a) A survey of the property. - b) Location of the building, accessory buildings, driveways, parking areas, - c) Outdoor work location (if any), fencing, screening, storage of materials, etc. - d) A description of the work to be performed, hours of operation, number of employees, method of sale of products. - e) A resume of the artists or craftsperson showing educational background, experience in the art or craft and the locations of other studios or places of business.
+The intent of this section is to provide evidence that the applicant is engaged in the art practice as a principal and on-going business as opposed to a hobby.
+This is particularly relevant to live-work applications where art or crafts should be the applicant's primary source of income. - 2).
+The Planning Board shall determine if the site or building is appropriate to accommodate the proposed arts use and that it will not interfere or impact the public health, safety and welfare of the neighborhood. - 3).
+The review shall be based on the criteria in this ordinance and the Village Site Plan/ Development Regulations. - 4).
+The Planning Board may approve, deny or approve with conditions any arts application. - 5).
 The approval of the arts application shall be limited to the particular applicant and art or cultural activity being proposed.
 Any change in the type of art, intensity of the use or location of the arts space shall be subject to a new application to the Planning Board.